Courses and Walks

 We will cook foods from several southern states such as Tamil Nadu, Andhra Pradesh and Karnataka.

-Lemon Rice with nuts, Sambhar lentils with vegetables, Sambhar powder spice blend, Green beans with coconut and urid lentils, Inji pachadi (ginger and raisin salad with yoghurt), Thayir Vadai (Crisp lentil fritters in a velvety spiced yoghurt sauce), Bagare Baingan (Aubergines cooked in a toasted sesame and tamarind curry), Cabbage Thoran (cabbage cooked with spices and coconut)
+Lemon Rice with nuts, Goan Chicken Cafreal- chicken cooked in a herby sauce, Chicken Vindaloo, Green beans with coconut and urid lentils, Beetroot Raita with spices, Thayir Vadai (Crisp lentil fritters in a velvety spiced yoghurt sauce), Bagare Baingan (Aubergines cooked in a toasted sesame and tamarind curry)

 Indian street food is easy to make and assemble and can served as a snack or as a main meal for the family of while entertaining.
 Learn to combine the sensational hot, sweet, spicy flavours and crisp and silky textures in this fun, hands on class.